-- 1. Record the date of the first/earliest systemic therapy if Chemotherapy, Hormone Therapy, Immunotherapy, or Hematologic Transplant or Endocrine Procedure was recorded as part of the first course of therapy - 2.
+- 1. Record the date of the first/earliest systemic therapy if Chemotherapy, Hormone Therapy, Immunotherapy, or Hematologic Transplant and Endocrine Procedures was recorded as part of the first course of therapy - 2.
 Transmit date data items in the year, month, day format (YYYYMMDD)